pull-fiction/make-crops-not-war/index.md

 What are the effects of war on agriculture production?
 How does it change the way you eat?

 History textbooks clearly describe how wars affect a country's economy, social structure and politics.
-However, the impact on agricultural production have not been studied to the same extent.
+However, the impact on agricultural production has not been studied to the same extent.
 We are intrigued by this, as it concerns a fundamental necessity for survival: **food**.
-We will attempt to shed some light on this question through an analysis of data mainly obtained from the following sources:
+We will attempt to shed some light on these question through an analysis of data mainly obtained from the following sources:

 * [Global Food & Agriculture Statistics](http://www.fao.org/faostat/en/#data).
 * [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
 * [Lebanon Historical Conflict Mapping and Analysis](https://civilsociety-centre.org/ictj/map/hist/map) by Civil Society Knowledge Centre.

 We will begin by exploring the data on a **global level** to seek general correlations before diving deeper into a specific **case study**.
 Armed conflicts are extremely complex and unique in an unlimited number of ways; it is simply impossible to fully grasp the impacts of war on each country with a global overview.
-Through an in depth case study, we aim to provide one example of how an armed conflict can impact a country's agriculture.
+Through an in-depth case study, we aim to provide one example of how an armed conflict can impact a country's agriculture.
 This analysis will help us grasp the sheer magnitude of factors that can potentially come into play when dealing with wars.
 We are going to explore **how production changes** and, consequently, trace back **food consumption** at wartime.

 ## A first general overview

 To begin, let's take a look at agricultural production growth during periods of conflict and compare them with periods of peace.
 The following plot illustrates this relationship by using the growth rate during peace on the Y-axis and the rate during war on the X-axis.
-Each dot represents a country and the color of the dots shows the total amount of years the countries has been in conflict during the timeframe our data.
+Each dot represents a country and the color of the dots shows the total amount of years the countries has been in conflict during the timeframe of our data.
 It should be noted that countries who have not experienced conflicts within their territories are not being considered in this plot.

 <iframe class="plot" src="assets/plots/crop-rate.html"></iframe>

 As expected, the majority of countries experience positive crop production growth during peaceful periods.
 In contrast, the rates during periods of conflict are quite unexpected.
 Interestingly, the countries with negative growth rates during conflicts are mainly countries that have not endured many years in war.
 It is possible that countries that are more frequently in conflict have developed better strategies to protect their agricultural production.

 Now, let's continue our investigation country-wise.
 These last 60 years have been the most peaceful time our world has ever experienced.
-Did you know we have had 111 wars?
-The plot below shows the **evolution of total crop production** of each country.
+Did you know we have had **111 wars**?
+The plot below shows the evolution of total crop production of each country.
 The years during which a country was in conflict are displayed in red.

 <iframe class="plot" src="assets/plots/crops-vs-year4.html"></iframe>

 Clearly, different countries exhibit **remarkably different behaviours**.
-Even the very same country might very different trends in different wars (like, for example, Afghanistan: you can check it on the plot above).
+Even the very same country may have very different trends in different wars (like, for example, Afghanistan: you can check it on the plot above).

 ## A case study: Lebanon